coding-island-js/ideas-by-robot-backend/readme.md

 I built an express nodeJS server for the back-end.
 I used GOT for my HTTP request library.

-I send some sample prompts to the GPT-3 API so the AI knows what I am asking for and expecting in return.
+I send a few sample prompts to the GPT-3 API so the AI knows what I am asking for and expecting in return.

 In this case, I want the AI to send me a one-sentence science fiction movie plot.